Contents

 Assessing the Application Form

-• recognise that s/he should not be responsible for authorising investigations or operations in which they are directly involved, although it is recognised that this may sometimes be unavoidable, especially in the case of small organisations, or where it is necessary to act urgently.
+- recognise that they should not be responsible for authorising investigations or operations in which they are directly involved, although it is recognised that this may sometimes be unavoidable, especially in the case of small organisations, or where it is necessary to act urgently.
 Where an Authorising Officer authorises such an investigation or operation the Council’s Solicitor should be advised so that the central record of authorisations can be highlighted to reflect this and the attention of a Commissioner or Inspector can be drawn to it during the next available inspection.

-1. In accordance with the law
+- in accordance with the law

-2. Necessary in the circumstances of the particular case on the grounds mentioned in paragraph 4 above, and
+- necessary in the circumstances of the particular case on the grounds mentioned in paragraph 4 above, and

-3. Proportionate to what it seeks to achieve
+- proportionate to what it seeks to achieve

-• Amendments to the Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources) Order 2010 (“the 2010 Order”) mean that a local authority can now only grant an authorisation under RIPA for the use of directed surveillance where the local authority is investigating particular types of criminal offences.
+Amendments to the Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources) Order 2010 (“the 2010 Order”) mean that a local authority can now only grant an authorisation under RIPA for the use of directed surveillance where the local authority is investigating particular types of criminal offences.
 These are criminal offences which attract a maximum custodial sentence of six months or more or criminal offences relating to the underage sale of alcohol or tobacco.

 The least intrusive method will be considered proportionate by the courts.

-• In assessing whether or not the proposed surveillance is proportionate, consider the seriousness of the matter giving rise to the proposed surveillance and the importance of taking action in respect of it; the implications of not gathering information about the matter; the effects of the proposed surveillance on the subject of the surveillance and on other persons; compare such effects against the seriousness of the matter and the implications of not taking action; indicating what, if any, other action instead of that proposed, might be taken; and confirming whether the action proposed is likely to be the most effective and the least intrusive means of obtaining the required information.
+In assessing whether the proposed surveillance is proportionate, consider the seriousness of the matter giving rise to the proposed surveillance and the importance of taking action in respect of it; the implications of not gathering information about the matter; the effects of the proposed surveillance on the subject of the surveillance and on other persons; compare such effects against the seriousness of the matter and the implications of not taking action; indicating what, if any, other action instead of that proposed, might be taken; and confirming whether the action proposed is likely to be the most effective and the least intrusive means of obtaining the required information.

-• Take into account the risk of intrusion into the privacy of persons other than the specified subject of the surveillance (Collateral Intrusion).
+Take into account the risk of intrusion into the privacy of persons other than the specified subject of the surveillance (Collateral Intrusion).
 Measures must be taken wherever practicable to avoid or minimise (so far as is possible) collateral intrusion and the matter may be an aspect of determining proportionality;

-• Ensure authorisation includes name and address of subjects and location of activity with a plan where appropriate;
+Ensure authorisation includes name and address of subjects and location of activity with a plan where appropriate.

-• When signing Authorisations:
+When signing Authorisations:

-1. ensure date and time of signature included;
+- ensure date and time of signature included;

-• Ensure that any RIPA Departmental Register is duly completed, and that a copy of the RIPA Forms (and any review/cancellation of the same) is retained on the departmental file and that the original is forwarded to the Council’s Solicitor within one week of the relevant authorisation, review, renewal, cancellation or rejection.
+- Ensure that any RIPA Departmental Register is duly completed, and that a copy of the RIPA Forms (and any review/cancellation of the same) is retained on the departmental file and that the original is forwarded to the Council’s Solicitor within one week of the relevant authorisation, review, renewal, cancellation or rejection.

-• Mark up the departmental file with the URN (unique reference number) on all pages when this is provided by the Council’s Solicitor.
+- Mark up the departmental file with the URN (unique reference number) on all pages when this is provided by the Council’s Solicitor.

-• In order that the authorisation meets the crime threshold for judicial approval, the Authorising Officer must be satisfied that the requisite crime threshold is satisfied.
+In order that the authorisation meets the crime threshold for judicial approval, the Authorising Officer must be satisfied that the requisite crime threshold is satisfied.
 Examples of cases where the offence being investigated attracts a maximum custodial sentence of 6 months or more could include more serious criminal damage, dangerous waste dumping and serious or serial benefit fraud.

 Application to a Justice of the Peace